pokt-network/pocket/docs/learning/README.md

 - [❌ Non-suggested reads](#-non-suggested-reads)

 ## 🏁 Where to Start?

+_IMPORTANT: If you are reading this, understand that if something is looks incomplete, confusing or wrong, it most likely is.
+Don't be afraid to openly ask questions & submit a PR to change it!_

 This is a general set of steps we have found to help new core team members onboard to Protocol development.